 In the event of any inconsistencies between the ICANN Bylaws or this Manual, the terms of the ICANN Bylaws shall supersede.

-Annex D – Proposed GNSO Guidance Process
+Annex D – Proposed GNSO Guidance Process Manual

 GGP Manual – Introduction

 These guidelines and processes supplement the requirements for GGPs described in Annex D of the ICANN Bylaws [include link].
-A GGP may be initiated by the GNSO Council when a request for input relating to gTLDs (either a new issue or in relation to previous policy recommendations) has been received from the ICANN Board or a gTLD issue has been identified by the GNSO Council that would benefit from GNSO Guidance, and it has determined that the intended outcome is not expected to result in new contractual obligations for contracted parties (in which case a PDP would need to be initiated).
+A GGP may be initiated by the GNSO Council when a request for input relating to gTLDs (either a new issue or in relation to previous policy recommendations) has been received from the ICANN Board or a gTLD issue has been identified by the GNSO Council that would benefit from GNSO Guidance, and it has determined that the intended outcome of the GGP is not expected to create new “Consensus Policy” recommendations including, but not limited to, any new contractual obligations for contracted parties (in which case a PDP would need to be initiated).
+However, the GGP may provide interpretation or assist in providing clarity with regards to the implementation of GNSO policy recommendations.
+The GGP should not be used as a tool to reopen a previously explored policy issue only because a constituency or stakeholder group did not like the outcome of a previously held process on the same policy issue, unless the circumstances have changed and/or new information is available.

 Planning for Initiation of a GGP